-1902 Actor Ralph Richardson is born today in Gloucestershire, England.
-He will make his stage debut in 1921 as Lorenzo in The Merchant of Venice, and go on to become one of the major actors of Great Britain in the post-World War II period.
+1902 Actor Ralph Richardson is born in Gloucestershire, England.
+He makes his stage debut in 1921 as Lorenzo in The Merchant of Venice, and goes on to become one of the major actors of Great Britain in the post-World War II period.

-1910 Jean Genet, a male prostitute and thief who turned to writing plays and novels about society's outcasts is born today.
-His works include The Maids, The Balcony, The Screens and The Blacks, the latter of which had a long Off-Broadway run in the 1950s.
-He lives until 1986.
+1910 Jean Genet, who chronicles society's outcasts, is born in Paris, France.
+His works include The Maids, The Balcony, The Screens, and The Blacks, the last of which has a long Off-Broadway run in the 1960s.

-1957 Robert Preston and Barbara Cook make musical theatre history in The Music Man which opens today at the Majestic Theatre.
-Meredith Willson triple headers writing the book, lyrics and score from a story he and Franklin Lacey devised.
-It marches on for 1,375 performances.
-The year 2000 would see a highly-acclaimed Broadway revival starring Craig Bierko and Rebecca Luker.
-A TV adaptation with Matthew Broderick and Kristin Chenoweth follows.
+1957 Robert Preston and Barbara Cook make musical theatre history in The Music Man which opens at the Majestic Theatre.
+Meredith Willson takes on the writing solo, penning the book, lyrics, and score from a story he and Franklin Lacey devised.
+It wins the Tony Award for Best Musical, and marches on for 1,375 performances.

-1997 Co-star of the long-running "Donny and Marie Show", Marie Osmond, makes her Broadway debut tonight as Mrs. Anna in The King and I. Osmond is replacing Faith Prince, who was the first replacement after the original Anna, the Tony Award-winning Donna Murphy.
+1997 Marie Osmond makes her Broadway debut as Anna in The King and I. Osmond replaces Faith Prince, who was the first replacement after the production's original Anna, the Tony Award-winning Donna Murphy.

 2011 The world premiere of Molly Smith Metzler's comedy Close Up Space, starring Tony Award winner David Hyde Pierce as a harried book editor, opens at Manhattan Theatre Club's Off-Broadway home at New York City Center Stage I.